Ashburn, VA (Sports Network) - The Washington Redskins have lost two

-Head coach Mike Shanahan revealed at a Monday press conference that both
+Head coach Mike Shanahan said at a Monday press conference that both outside

-outside linebacker Brian Orakpo and defensive end Adam Carriker will
+linebacker Brian Orakpo and defensive end Adam Carriker will both require

-Orakpo exited the game with a left pectoral tear and Carriker went down
+with Orakpo exiting the game with a left pectoral tear and Carriker going down

-with a quad tendon tear -- injuries that will both take 4-to-5 months of
+with a quad tendon tear -- injuries that are expected to require 4-to-5 months

 Orakpo -- who has dealt with the same left pectoral injury in the past -- has